Occupational Therapist Assistant & Physiotherapist Assistant

 - satisfactorily completed all required courses in each semester of the OTA & PTA curriculum

-Students may be expected to comply with other requirements that may be asked in certain settings, such as more frequent criminal reference checks.
+Students may be expected to comply with other requirements that may be asked in certain settings.

-- Telephone etiquette for initial contact with the facility
+- Etiquette for initial contact with the facility

 - Student obligations with respect to attendance, professional behaviour, dress code and confidentiality